Search waiting | Matsusada Precision

 Published: Modified:

-To ensure the selection of a suitable and reliable power supply, we recommend contacting us with your specific requirements.
-Please provide details such as the intended application, capacitor capacitance, target charging voltage, desired charging time, and the charge/discharge repetition rate.
-This will allow our experts to recommend the optimal solution for your needs.
+To ensure the selection of a reliable power supply, proper sizing is crucial.
+Please refer to our technical datasheets or contact us with your specifications--including capacitor capacitance, target voltage, desired charging time, and repetition rate.
+Our engineers will assist you in configuring the optimal solution.

 • flashlamp driver